Hudson Motor Car Company: United Kingdom

 Hudsons were introduced to the United Kingdom in 1911.
 No shipments were possible during the First World War but as soon as the Armistice was signed exports resumed to the U.K. Hudsons and Essex vehicles were sold through ten concessionaires.

 In 1922 Hudson-Essex Motors of Great Britain Limited was formed, with new premises on Dordrecht Road, in Acton Vale.
 Over 100 agents were appointed to sell the vehicles resulting in 2,000 sales in the next 12 months.

 In 1926 a factory was built on a 4.5 acre property next to the recently opened Great West Road in Brentford.
 The plant opened in 1927 and a year later a three-story building was built as a service department for Hudson and Essex vehicles.
-The factory-assembled the vehicle chassis locally, but the bodies were imported as complete units from Detroit.
+The factory assembled the vehicle chassis locally, but the bodies were imported as complete units from Detroit.

 From 1932, the bodies came over from the United States in sections to be assembled at the Great West Road factory.
 After the Essex marque was retired in 1932 the British company was renamed Hudson Motors Ltd.

-Hudson's new Terraplane model was equally as popular in the U.K as it was in the United States.
+Hudson's new Terraplane model was equally as popular in the U.K. as it was in the United States.
 English-designed and built bodies were built on the Terraplane frames and the cars were entered in many automobile races including the Monte Carlo Rally.
 Some of the cars entered were driven by personnel from the Great West Road factory.
 A Hudson Pacemaker won first place in the 1931 Scottish Rally and another Pacemaker took 7th place in the 1932 Torquay Rally.
 The Team Award was won by two Terraplane tourers and a Terraplane saloon in the 1933 Scottish Rally.

-A triangular site from the railway was developed in 1926 for Hudson-Essex factory.
+A triangular site from the railway was developed in 1926 for a new Hudson-Essex factory.
 This was the first major industrial facility and became a major employer along the Great West Road.
 Other firms followed to establish what became known as the "Golden Mile."
 The Chiswick Roundabout (the junction of Chiswick High Road, North Circular Road, South Circular Road, and the A4 Great West Road) also became known as "Hudson's Corner."
 After World War II, the property was used by the Kelvinator Refrigerator Company.

 After the Hudson and Nash merger, the British company became a subsidiary of American Motors Corporation and was renamed Rambler Motors (A.M.C.)
 Limited in 1961, taking over from Nash Concessionaires Ltd. as the importer of AMC's new Rambler vehicles.
 The company imported AMC vehicles, many in factory right-hand-drive, well into the 1970s.